-His patience and his pragmatic strategies were also shown in the treatment of "Mr J, a single gentleman about forty years of age, possessed of a competent fortune".
-Bodington drew a colourful picture of Mr J: "boisterous, joyous and somewhat domineering ... too freely in drinking..." who enjoyed a voyage to Boulogne but was suddenly seized with mental panic.
+His patient and his pragmatic strategies were also shown in the treatment of "Mr J, a single gentleman about forty years of age, possessed of a competent fortune."
+Bodington drew a colourful picture of Mr J, as "boisterous, joyous and somewhat domineering ... too freely in drinking..." who enjoyed a voyage to Boulogne but was suddenly seized with mental panic.
 He fled home, deluded with severe mania, imagining that enemies were following and trying to poison him.
 "From a hale and competent man he had become thin, of a dirty, yellowish complexion, with an expression of anxiety and melancholy."

 Mr J refused to eat, drink or take medication because of his delusion.
 Bodington devoted much time and ingenuity to gain his trust.
-He began by taking him to the milking parlour on the Driffold House estate, so that Mr J could witness milk being directly drawn from a cow and free from human interference.
+He took him to the milking parlour on the Driffold House estate, so that Mr J could witness milk being directly drawn from a cow, free from human interference.
 Mr J drank this, and then ate rhubarb picked from the ground in his presence.
 Eventually, he trusted Bodington enough to extend his diet, regulate his digestive functions, and take some medication.
-He was also induced to take exercise, when "he was accustomed to accompany me in a long walk ... a horse belonging to him was kept here ... in about fifteen months he was fully recovered."
+He was also persuaded to take exercise, when "he was accustomed to accompany me in a long walk ... a horse belonging to him was kept here ... in about fifteen months he was fully recovered."
 (24)

-There is, therefore, at least enough evidence of the range of Bodington's treatment methods that give an indication of patience, a caring nature, professional knowledge and a willingness to use innovative and unusual strategies, according to individual needs.
-His stress upon the benefits of the rural environment, including walking, riding and country sports was aimed at developing trust and wellbeing.
-To a significant degree, these strategies echoed the methods Bodington used when helping patients with TB to build up their resistance to disease.
+There is enough evidence of the range of Bodington's treatment methods to indicate his patience, caring nature and professional expertise.
+He was willing to use innovative and unusual strategies, carefully matched to the individual needs of patients.
+He stressed the benefits of the rural environment, including walking, riding and country sports.
+Bodington's style of treatment closely linked the importance of developing both physical and mental health.
+To a significant degree, these strategies matched the methods Bodington had used when helping patients with TB to build up their resistance to disease.